cdiener/tcgar/README.md

 # tcgar
 R package to read TCGA data and connect it to analysis pipelines (e.g. bioconductor).

+## Important!

+TCGA has recently migrated all of its data to the [Genomic Data Commons Portal](https://gdc-portal.nci.nih.gov/).
+Due to this `tcgar` is currently ***not functional anymore***.
+I am currently in the process of implementing the new API so it will work again.

 Currently implements download and parsing for:

 - Clinical data for samples and patients